panda622/mite.de/README.md

 ./mite_cli.py timesheet --from 2025-01-01 --to 2025-01-15

 # Filter by project
-./mite_cli.py timesheet --week --project "Hospicura Platform"
+./mite_cli.py timesheet --week --project "Your Project"

 # Other options
 ./mite_cli.py timesheet --yesterday